designedmind/2017/multiple-drafts-dennett-non-monotonic.md

 finish line_, a functional, behavioural, temporary one, rather than a physical, permanent one, but a finish line nonetheless.

-This susceptibility to revision is hardly unique to mental events, after all.
-In formal systems, monotonicity is a often a desirable characteristic, but in the real world – the world of practising scientists as well as the world of everyday folk-theorising – non-monotonicity is common.
-Systems which have some dynamical component, such as eco-systems, economies, materials under stress, and human brains are often interpreted non-monotonically because they often have a high degree of sensitivity to initial conditions which means it is hard to predict how the system will evolve.
-“What happened at time t” in such systems is not necessarily a fixed fact but one which is subject to change should the subsequent evolution of the system suggest reinterpretation of an earlier model of its history.

 One of our goals here was to understand what Dennett's arguments succeed at too.
 As with the
 [spatio-temporal ambiguity argument](multiple-drafts-dennett-spatio-temporal),